SamanthaBooth81/foody-family/README.md

 **User Registration**
 - Raising error messages if Username already exists or passwords do not match.
-    - Checked this by trying to create users with the same username and also by creating users with a unqiue username and unmatching passwords.
+    - Checked this by trying to create users with the same username and also by creating users with a unique username and unequal passwords.
 Error message appears at top of page.

 **User Login**
 - Raising error messages if Username or Password incorrect